The Heap: A Contamination-Free Multilingual Code Dataset for Evaluating Large Language Models: Introduction

 The data-intensive training process of Large Language Models (LLMs) has driven the release of numerous large-scale datasets, particularly for code, to facilitate the development of new models.
 This rapid increase in the amount of training data used to pre-train LLMs has resulted in extensive datasets covering almost all publicly available code~\cite{thestack, together2023redpajama, lozhkov2024starcoder2}.

-To assess the success of such LLMs in downstream tasks, \emph{fresh} data not seen during training is needed.
+To fairly evaluate LLMs in downstream tasks, \emph{fresh} data not seen during training is needed.
 Otherwise such evaluations are \emph{contaminated}, possibly resulting in overly optimistic results.
-Unfortunately, obtaining such non-contaminated data is increasingly difficult.
+Unfortunately, obtaining non-contaminated data is increasingly difficult.
 In fact, a recent study establishes that only 10\% of investigations involving LLMs deduplicate their data with respect to the training data in order to avoid contamination~\cite{vitale2024catalog}.

-To address this, we propose \emph{The Heap}, a dataset of not previously used code that can be used for contamination-free multilingual evaluation of LLMs in downstream tasks.
+To address this, we propose \emph{The Heap}, a dataset of unseen code that can be used for contamination-free evaluation of LLMs in downstream tasks.
 We address contamination in two ways.
 First, we select code with a \emph{non-permissive} license, such as the GNU General Public License.
 Using such code for \emph{training} is unattractive, as it may require the end user to publicly release \emph{all} code in their code bases.
-Second, we pre-conduct computationally expensive near and exact \emph{deduplication}, removing code that is used in other datasets widely used for training such \mbox{as The Stack~\cite{thestack}.}
+Second, we pre-conduct computationally expensive near and exact \emph{deduplication}, marking code that is used in other datasets widely used for training such \mbox{as The Stack~\cite{thestack}.}